Influenza vaccine

 ACIP RECOMMENDATIONS

-• Universal vaccination is recommended to all people aged 6 months and older who are otherwise without contraindications to vaccination.
+• Universal vaccination is recommended for all people aged 6 months and older who are otherwise without contraindications to vaccination.

-• Do not delay a specific vaccine preparation if an appropriate vaccine is unavailable.
+• Do not wait for a specific vaccine preparation if an appropriate vaccine is available.

 • For persons with a history of egg allergy: